gudiseyh/gudiseyh.github.io/README.md

    ![Displaying Joke for every one minute](assets/img/screenshots/jokeAPI.png)

 5. Public API

-   I have integrated Weather API to display weather and NASA API to display the image of the day.
+I've integrated the Weather API to showcase real-time weather information and the Numbers API to present random number facts on the webpage.

    a.
 Weather API - I have included graphic i.e. image of the cloud.